dalmia/udacity-deep-reinforcement-learning/2 - Value-based methods/Project-Navigation/README.md

 - `dqn_agent.py`: code for the agent used in the environment
 - `model.py`: code containing the Q-Network used as the function approximator by the agent
-- `dqn.pth`: saved model weights for the original DQN
+- `dqn.pth`: saved model weights for the original DQN model
+- `ddqn.pth`: saved model weights for the Double DQN model
 - `Navigation_exploration.ipynb`: explore the unity environment
 - `Navigation_solution.ipynb`: notebook containing the solution
 - `Navigation_Pixels.ipynb`: notebook containing the code for the pixel-action problem (see below)